Il your article on the events of June 1999 in Kosovo, my thoughts returned to those days of twenty years ago.

 You landed in Pristina a few days later with a spectacular airlift of about ten H-130 coming from all over the world.
 Curious it was that on one side they ran after us with the UAZ and on the other with the Defender.
 The British were glaring at the Russians but then nothing happened.

-I also know that, in the end, the poor Russians, to whom - as recent history had shown us - nothing came (they were certainly not armed and well-trained Russians today!), Some food were granted ... but not officially.
+I also know that, in the end, the poor Russians, who - as recent history had shown us - got nothing (they certainly weren't the armed and well-trained Russians of today!), Were granted some food… but not officially.